pro-soft-dev/react-laravel-ecommerce/README.md

-# laravel8-react-ecommerce
+# laravel & react-ecommerce

-Lazapee is an ECommerce PWA (Progressive Web Application) made with Laravel and ReactJs.
+This is an ECommerce PWA (Progressive Web Application) made with Laravel and ReactJs.